FRC4561TerrorBytes/MiniFRC-2017/README.md

 # MiniFRC-2017
 Driver Station source for MiniFRC 2017
 Follow the tutorials, you shouldn't need to download the source unless you want to play around with it

+Version 3.6 has some cool shiny features but is VERY untested - use at your own risk NEW- Adjustable Baudrate
+NEW- resizeable screen
+FIXED- some lag, see closed issue for details
+FIXED- blanklines? maybe? see closed issue for details
-NOTE: do not use any blank lines in the config file, in theory the code ignores them but in practice there's a bug somewhere

-Things you can type into the config file (exclude all carrots <>):
+NOTE: do not use any blank lines in the config file, in theory the code ignores them but in practice there's a bug somewhere Things you can type into the config file (exclude all carrots <>):
 ```
 COM<#>      <defines the COM port number the program will try to connect to the robot with